Category:105 Control of Work

-The resident engineer is responsible for preparing the conference agenda (with input from the contractor) for leading the discussions and for making a written record of the conference.
+The Resident Engineer, or the Resident Engineer's assigned delegate, shall prepare the conference agenda (with input from the contractor) for leading the discussions and for making a written record of the conference.
 The written record is prepared in the form of a letter with concurrence by the prime contractor, with copies to all participants, the district, Construction &.
 Materials and the project file.

 Among subjects to be discussed as they may apply to the project are: